BLSQ/ops-local-hosting/docs/restore-dhis2.md

 ```
 ## Inventory template

-You must provide a file to store your inventory.
+You need to provide a file to store your inventory.

-In this inventory, provide values of all environment variables defined into `.env` file.
+Specify the values of the mandatory environment variables defined in the [dhis2.env](https://github.com/BLSQ/ops-local-hosting/blob/main/playbooks/docker/dhis2.env) file.

 Here is an example of template: